Why Do I Keep Getting Back Spasms?

 These different sources and reasons of pain from a back spasm can make treatment very difficult.
-Each area needs to be addressed in order to resolve repeated back spasms.
-Without a proper plan of conditioning, one may resign themselves to acceptance of this type of injury.
-The risks of doing so may be further injury in more critical areas of the spine along with possible permanent complications.
+Each area needs to be looked at to resolve repeated back spasms.
+Without a proper plan of conditioning, you might accept this problem.
+The risks of doing so may lead to another injury that is harder to manage.

 Rest and Pain Medication is Not Enough

-Long term relief from recurring spasms requires more than rest and anti inflammatory medication.
-It requires careful examination and evaluation of the daily activities and movement that you perform which may be triggering your back to spasm.
+Long-term relief from recurring spasms requires more than rest and anti-inflammatory medication.
+It requires careful attention to your activities and movements which may be triggering your spasm.

 It is important to seek proper medical advice about recurring back spasms.
-If a treatment plan that involves exercises and stretching is recommended by your medical doctor, it is strongly advised that you follow it closely.
+If your medical doctor recommends a treatment plan that involves exercises and stretching, it is strongly advised that you follow it carefully.

 A Common Mistake with Recommendations